 - Uses alcohol or drugs to excess

-- Talks about feeling like their life has no purpose
+- Talks about feeling like their life

 - Talks about feeling trapped